danielhealy01/automationProject/README.md

 Pup controller browser instantiation should be in a try catch At least once, the server has crashed.
 Error: Requesting main frame too early!
 Selector didn't appear To counter this, the current run() should be aborted and retried.
+Currently the thread is only generating from the last part of the article But context window too small to give whole article...

+Putting puppeteer in background hardships by mouse click isnt working by keyboard shortcuts not working by applescript not working by args --background --start-minimized not working by chromium info.plist missing